near/docs/docs/2.develop/contracts/crosscontract.md

 </CodeTabs>

 ### Successful Execution
-In case the cross-call finishes successfully the resulting object will have will have a `status` of 1, and the `buffer` will have the encoded result (if any).
+In case the call finishes successfully, the resulting object will have a `status` of 1, and the `buffer` will have the encoded result (if any).
 In order to recover the result you need to decode it from the resulting `buffer`:

 <CodeTabs>
   <Language value="🦀 - Rust" language="rust">